 Truly Madly Guilty by Liane Moriarty – got much better towards the end

-The Old Man and the Sea by Ernest Hemingway – excellent/ a MUST (and quick) read
+The Old Man and the Sea by Ernest Hemingway – a classic/must read

 The Haunting of Hill House by Shirley Jackson – really good